ebonnal/streamable/reddit.md

 I am presenting the `streamable` library to you, fellow Python developers, with two classic objectives:

-- notify you that it exists
+- inform you of its existence
 - gather feedback

 # What my project does
-`streamable` could have been named *"Yet Another Stream-like Library"* (see the Comparison section at the end of this post): a `Stream[T]` inherits from `Iterable[T]` and exposes a fluent interface that allows manipulation of a source iterable by chaining lazy operations.
-New operations are easy to add and are currently covering:
+`streamable` could have been named *"Yet Another Stream-like Library"* (see the Comparison section at the end of this post): a `Stream[T]` inherits from `Iterable[T]` and exposes a fluent interface that allows manipulation of a source iterable by chaining lazy operations, which currently cover:
-- grouping/flattening
+- grouping/flattening/filtering
-- filtering/mapping, optionally leveraging threads or asyncio-based concurrency
+- mapping, optionally leveraging threads or asyncio-based concurrency
 - catching exceptions
-- throttling of the rate of iterations over the stream
+- throttling the rate of iterations over the stream
 - ... for more, see the [Operations section in the README](https://github.com/ebonnal/streamable?tab=readme-ov-file#-operations)

 # Intro